 Jenn discussed why we become hangry on the following radio shows and stations: Top of Mind with Julie Rose (U.S. national), KCBS Radio (San Francisco), the Natasha Hall Show and the Aaron Rand Show both on CJAD800 (Montreal, Canada), the Paul Ross Show with talkRADIO (UK), detektor.fm (based in Leipzig, Germany), and TBS eFM's "This Morning" English radio program in Seoul, Korea.
 You can listen to a short recording of one of her interviews here or at one of the links above.

 Hooray!
 Jenn's paper Feeling hangry?
 When hunger is conceptualized as emotion is now out at the peer-review journal Emotion.
 So excited to see this work out in the world officially!
 Jenn discusses the paper's findings in an American Psychological Association video interview.
 For particularly thoughtful articles, see NPR, TIME, and University Health News.
-For particularly fun, well-written articles, see Vice, Hum, Bustle, and Refinery29.
+For other fun, well-written articles, see Vice, Hum, Bustle, and Refinery29.
 See other awesome media coverage in Newsweek, USA Today, Huffington Post, LA Times, New York Post, CNN.com, The Independent, The Daily Mail, The Sun, Sky News, The World News, PsychCentral, Science Daily, IFLScience, and more!
 Our longstanding local newspaper The News & Observer also featured a fresh perspective here.

 At UNC Department of Psychology & Neuroscience's 2018 commencement ceremony, Jenn received the student-nominated and student-elected Psi Chi 2018 Teaching Award for Excellent Undergraduate Student Instruction.